leanprover-community/mathlib3/docs/tactics.md

 `exact h`.
 `rw_mod_cast` acts like the `rw` tactic but it applies `norm_cast` between steps.

-These tactics work with two attributes, `norm_cast` and `simp_cast`.
+These tactics work with three attributes,
+`norm_cast`, `norm_cast_rev` and `simp_cast`.

-`norm_cast` is an attribute for simplification rules that are going to be used to normalize casts.
+`norm_cast` and `norm_cast_rev` are attributes for simplification rules that are used to normalize casts.
+Let r be = or ↔, then:
-Equation lemmas are compositional lemmas of the shape Π ..., ↑(P a1 ... an) = P ↑a1 ... ↑an.
+-elimination lemmas of the shape
-Equivalence lemmas are of the shape Π ..., P ↑a1 ... ↑an ↔ P a1 ... an.
+ Π ..., P ↑a1 ... ↑an r P a1 ... an should be given the
-Note that the goal of normalization is to move casts "upwards" in the expression, but compositional rules are written in a "downwards" fashion.
+ attribute norm_cast.
+-compositional lemmas of the shape
+ Π ..., ↑(P a1 ... an) r P ↑a1 ... ↑an should be given the
+ attribute norm_cast_rev.

 `simp_cast` is an attribute given to the lemmas of the shape Π ..., ↑↑a = ↑a or  Π ..., ↑a = a.
 They are used in a heuristic to infer intermediate casts.